No doubt about it, making the commitment to expanding your dental practice is a big investment – in both time and money.

 A good general contractor will point out possible pitfalls to watch out for and advise you on steps you don’t want to forget – from permitting to patient flow – as you move forward.

 When you’re ready to sit down with a contractor, be prepared to answer a lot of questions for the contractor to home in on your goals.
 Come prepared with your own questions as well.

 Want a place to start with those questions?
-Get our cheat sheet “6 questions to ask your contractor” designed specifically for dentists.
+Check out “3 questions to ask your contractor”.